Oussama Litim

-Oussama Litim (أسامة ليتيم, born 3 June 1990) is an Algerian professional footballer who plays as a goalkeeper for MC Alger.
+Oussama Litim (أسامة ليتيم, born 3 June 1990) is an Algerian professional footballer who plays as a goalkeeper for USM Khenchela.

 Career

 Club career

 Oussama Litim start his career with NRB Bouhmama.
 After moving to MSP Batna, USM Blida and DRB Tadjenanet, he signed with MC Oran on 2018.

 On 3 September 2021, Litim joined Saudi Arabian club Al-Ain.
-After less than a month, he left the saudi team.
+After less than a month, he left the Saudi team.

 International career

 Litim was called up to represent the senior Algeria A' national football team for a friendly game on 17 June 2021 against Libera.